-Measurement grid: 11 measurement points were chosen in the internal volume of the prototype to simulate distributed decontamination of various points on the surface of an object placed inside the box.
-This included 9 points on Plane P2 (central plane), and center of planes P1 and P3 as shown in Figure 4.
+points on Plane P2 (central plane), and center of planes P1 and P3 as shown in Fig. 4.
 For suspending coupons inside the chamber in the measurement grid, sterile Teflon coated strings (0.1 mm diameter) were used to avoid ozone loss as Teflon does not react with ozone.